torzewicz/mmwd/README.md

 Implementation of Tabu search algorithm using Python.

-Application is designed to create the most optimized way of moving around he city between declared points.
+Application is designed to create the most optimized way of moving around a city between declared points.